aimee-mcneil-melville/ToDo-Full-Stack/README.md

 npx knex seed:run
 ```

-Visit http://localhost:3000/users in your browser.
+Visit [http://localhost:3000/users](http://localhost:3000/users) in your browser (or better yet, issue a GET request using Postman).
 If all went well, you should see a list of users.

 ## MVP